When is Frieze Masters 2019?

-Coinciding with Frieze London, Frieze Masters will be open to the public from 5–8 October 2016.
-An invitation-only preview day will be held on Wednesday 4 October 2016.
+Coinciding with Frieze London, Frieze Masters is open to the public from 3-6 October 2019.
+An invitation-only preview day will be held on Wednesday 2 October.

 How do I get a ticket for the fair?

 In order to ensure the best experience for all visitors, tickets are limited.
 Buy your tickets in advance to save money and guarantee entry, particularly at the weekend.
 Tickets are available to purchase here.